saket-gogte14/kubernetes-deployment-simplewebapp/README.md

 10) Furthermore these Docker commands can be executed through a within a Task on Azure DevOps combining build/Push commands in one set and all kubectl files in another set
     And Deploy a Pipeline on Azure DevOps as below which will Build Docker Image , Push the Docker Image and Deploy to Kubernetes
-    **As Azure DevOps will Charge you as per the Pipeline Runs and the usage of Docker/K8s tasks , I havent used it for this project**
+    **As Azure DevOps will Charge you as per the Pipeline Runs and the usage of Docker/K8s tasks , I havent used it here**

     ![image](https://user-images.githubusercontent.com/68593337/120675780-02cb4c80-c4b3-11eb-936a-c459d1cb7f6b.png)